MahadevBalla/The-Recipe-Cloud/README.md

 ## 🛠️ Installation & Setup

+Follow these steps to set up **The Recipe Cloud** on your local machine:

 1️⃣ **Clone the Repository**

 git clone https://github.com/MahadevBalla/The-Recipe-Cloud
+cd The-Recipe-Cloud

 2️⃣ **Create a Virtual Environment & Install Dependencies**